The first command given to break down was "hydra -l <username> -p <full path to pass> MACHINE_IP -t 4 ssh"

 To find Molly's ssh password, I used the command, "hydra -l molly -P /usr/share/wordlists/rockyou.txt".

+The results from cracking Molly's ssh password.
 Using these credentials, I was able to login to molly's system.

+Logging into Molly's system with the newfound credentials.
 From here, I was able to search around the directories to find the flag.

+The flag I found by looking around Molly's system.
 Using "ls" to list the files in the current directory and then using "cat" to read the file found, I was able to find the second flag.